Welfare

 We all have a moral and legal responsibility for the safety and protection of young and vulnerable people within running.
 However, there are people designated who take additional responsibility for protection of the young and vulnerable with the aim of making running as safe as possible for all concerned.

-The designated person needs to attend a Child Protection Course and must have completed a CRB Enhanced Disclosure.
+The designated person needs to attend a Child Protection Course and must have completed a DBS Enhanced Disclosure.

 Refer any club young or vulnerable person protection or poor practice concerns to the ARC CPO